-For CPI inflation GMM yields results very similar to the benchmark: only γ_f is somewhat smaller around 0.79, while the rest of the results remain almost unchanged.
+For CPI inflation the GMM results follow a similar pattern.
+For GMM1 and GMM2 the estimated γ_f is somewhat smaller than in the benchmark at around 0.79, while the rest of the results remain almost unchanged.
+For GMM3 the parameter estimates come once again closer to the benchmark results.

 We perform some tests to examine the validity of the GMM approach.
 First, we present the p-value corresponding to the Hansen J statistic.
 The p-value, above 0.60 in all cases, shows that the null hypothesis of valid overidentifying restrictions cannot be rejected.
 Second, we report the Kleibergen-Paap rank statistic that corresponds to the first-stage F statistic allowing for heteroskedastic and autocorrelated errors.
-As shown in Table 12 it exceeds the critical values by far and thus allows us to reject the null hypothesis of weak instruments.
+As shown in Table 12, for GMM1 and GMM2 it exceeds the critical values by far and thus allows us to reject the null hypothesis of weak instruments.
+In the GMM3 case, however, the evidence is not sufficient to reject weak instruments which is related to the fact that we there have more endogenous variables and less (included) instruments.
+Third, we test for endogeneity of the variables instrumented in the GMM approaches.
+We present the p-value corresponding to a test based on the difference between two Hansen-Sargan statistics (one for the GMM approach and one for the OLS approach).
+In all three case and for both variables, i.e. the GDP deflator and CPI inflation, this test provides evidence in favour of the validity of our OLS benchmark approach.

-6.3.3 Mean vs. Median Expectations
+7.3.3 Mean vs. Median Expectations